vuejs/pinia/packages/docs/introduction.md

   - Modify your stores without reloading your page
   - Keep any existing state while developing

 If you still have doubts, check out [the **official** Mastering Pinia course](https://masteringpinia.com).
-In the begining we cover how to build our own `defineStore()` function and then we move to the official Pinia API.
+In the beginning we cover how to build our own `defineStore()` function and then we move to the official Pinia API.

 <VueMasteryLogoLink for="pinia-cheat-sheet">
 </VueMasteryLogoLink>